|Department of English & Fine Arts Courses and Major|

 FINE ARTS COURSES

 Fine Art 352.
 Art in History.
 3(1).
 A selected survey of world art from antiquity to the present.
 Includes study of the major periods, schools, and styles of art, as well as biographies of important artists.
 Students will apply various methods of studying major masterpieces across time, geography, and cultures.
 Final project or final exam.
 Prereq: None.
-Sem hrs: 3 spring.
+Sem hrs: 3 fall.

 Fine Art 358.
 Music Appreciation.
 3(1).
 Survey of music in the Western world and a study of basic elements, forms, and styles in representative works by major composers.
 Emphasis on listening, understanding, and appreciation.
 Knowledge or talent in music is not required.
 Final exam or final project.
 Prereq: None.
 Sem hrs: 3 fall or spring.